05 Oct Legitimate interest and privacy consent, how to use them?

 I summarized the scenario in the video below as part of my videoblog Diritto al Digitale and below is a more detailed review in English

 Under the current data protection law, legitimate interest could be exploited in countries like Italy only with the express approval of the data protection authority.
 This restriction led to a limited usage of this legal basis, even if there are some interesting decisions on the usage of legitimate interest as legal basis for customers’ profiling in relation to telecom operations.

 A higher level of flexibility is given by the GDPR which provides that

 “The legitimate interests of a controller, including those of a controller to which the personal data may be disclosed, or of a third party, may provide a legal basis for processing, provided that the interests or the fundamental rights and freedoms of the data subject are not overriding, taking into consideration the reasonable expectations of data subjects based on their relationship with the controller“.

 The so called “balancing test” needs to be run between the interests of the data controller and the ones of the affected individuals.
 And the area on which legitimate interest is leading to the vast majority of questions pertains to when it can be used as legal basis to the processing of personal data for direct marketing or even profiling purposes.
-You can also review my video in Italian on the topic below
+You can also review my video in Italian above.

 This was the topic on which the article 29 Working party issued its decision holding that the assessment on whether profiling can be based on legitimate interest depends among others on